X League (women's football): 2017 season

 The 2017 season began with new teams at Pittsburgh and Denver replacing New England and Dallas.
 Three teams (Chicago, Los Angeles, and Seattle) completed the regular season with perfect 4–0 records, a first in LFL history.
 Chicago and Atlanta advanced to the playoffs from the East while Seattle and Los Angeles advanced in the West.
 Atlanta upset Chicago in the Eastern Conference Championship, their first victory against the Bliss following seven consecutive defeats.
 In a war of unbeatens, Seattle bested Los Angeles in the Western Conference Championship.
 The season ended on September 3, 2017, as the Seattle Mist beat the Atlanta Steam 38–28 in the Legends Cup, played at the Citizens Business Bank Arena in Ontario, California, to cap off their perfect 6–0 season to go with their second LFL title.

 2019 season

 The 2019 season was the tenth and final season of the Legends Football League.
 It began April 5 and concluded on August 10.

 2022 season

 Following a regular season reduced to two games per team, the Chicago Blitz defeated the Atlanta Empire in the first X Cup championship game, 19–12.

 2023-present

 The 2023, 2024, and 2025 seasons were not played.
-As of August 2025, the X League is expecting its next season to begin on April 4, 2026.
+The League occasionally posted news on their website of financial partnerships and merchandising deals and eventually the X League advertised its next season beginning on April 4, 2026 with a schedule that divided the league into two conferences with the Western Conference playing all of their games before the Eastern Conference would begin play.
+This unusual format was questionable but no reason was given as to why it was chosen.
+While the schedule was posted, options for purchasing tickets to these games were not made available.
+As the date approached the league's website removed the season schedule and its social media ignored the lack of ticket sale options or the aforementioned change to its website.
+When April 4 arrived, no game was held and the league's social media went silent leaving fans to speculate on the possibility of fraud being perpetrated.